zain13337/lyft-metadataproxy/README.md

-# Metadata Proxy
+# metadataproxy

-The metadata proxy is used to allow containers to acquire IAM roles.
+The metadataproxy is used to allow containers to acquire IAM roles.

 ## Installation